guycole/AndroidBlueTooth/README.md

 AndroidBlueTooth
 ================

-Android BlueTooth Experiments
+Android BlueTooth Experiments (based on legacy BluetoothChat example)

 Still under construction, you probably not want these